the-dext/the-dext.github.io/_posts/2021-09-13-Eliminating-If-Statements.md

 The `First` operator will invoke the 'predicate' method on each element, starting at the first one and stopping as soon as one of the predicates return true, and returning that tuple from the list.

-Remember that if no predicate tuple for the commands returned true, we are covered because the last element in the list has a predicate that is ALWAYS true.
+Remember that if no predicate tuple for the commands that replaced if statements returns true we are covered because the last element in the list has a predicate that is ALWAYS true.
 So we are guaranteed to have a return value.

-Because we know that the First operator is going to return us a value, we can invoke it inline by calling the 'action' method.
-So the line of code above becomes
+Because we know that the First operator is going to return us a value, and that value is an `Action` on a property we named 'action', we can invoke it inline making the line of code above become

 ```c#
 commandMap.First(x => x.predicate(choice)).action();